njpatel/APL/doc/scalar-data-types/string.md

 ---
 # The string data type

 The `string` data type represents a Unicode string.
-Kusto strings are encoded in UTF-8 and by default are limited to 1MB.
+APL strings are encoded in UTF-8 and by default are limited to 1MB.

 ## String literals